-- A kid in your class often gets completely ignored and occasionally teased and even bullied.
+- Your friend isn't acting like their old self.
+They seem really down, and have been doing strange things like giving their favourite things away.
+They recently told you that they thought that people they knew would be better off without them around, and that they thought about killing themselves.
+After they tell you, they ask you not to tell anyone else about what they've said. - A kid in your class often gets completely ignored and occasionally teased and even bullied.
 No one will ever be seen talking to this person.
-The teachers don't seem to notice, and no one does anything to this kid when teachers are around. - 10 A friend has started skipping a lot of school and seems pretty down. - 11 Your friend has a parent with mental illness.
+The teachers don't seem to notice, and no one does anything to this kid when teachers are around. - A friend has started skipping a lot of school and seems pretty down. - Your friend has a parent with mental illness.
 From time to time, when the parent isn't doing well, your friend has to do everything at home.
 None of your other friends know about the situation.
 Your friend doesn't even know that you know.
-Your mom found out through a neighbour. - 12 A classmate who is not really your friend, but is not friends with anyone else either, has started acting really strangely.
+Your mom found out through a neighbour. - A classmate who is not really your friend, but is not friends with anyone else either, has started acting really strangely.
 Other kids have been laughing and making fun of them, but underneath you think this is a bit scary, and maybe the person is not doing this on purpose.